Bassquake/FreeSynd/README.md

 ![Screenshot of assets location](https://github.com/Bassquake/FreeSynd/blob/master/captures/quest-data-install.png)

-8. Go to Unknown Sources on the headset and run FreeSynd!
+8. Now go to Unknown Sources on the headset and run FreeSynd!

 > [!TIP]
 >Best way to play is connect a Bluetooth keyboard and mouse to your phone/Quest as I haven't added touchscreen scrolling yet.